nhoyle-unsw/learn-encryption-with-python/docs/Euler's-Totient-Function.md

    **5**
    **6**
    ~~7~~
-1. Count the numbers that dont have common factors: 6
+1. Count the numbers that don't have common factors: 6
 1. That is your answer: φ(7) = 6
-1. It makes sense becuase 7 is a prime number and will have no common factors with any other number below it.
+1. It makes sense because 7 is a prime number and will have no common factors with any other number below it.

-Becuase all prime numbers do not have common factors with other numbers the Phi of a prime number will always be one less than the prime number.
-So, now if we repersent prime numbers as the letter p, then we can say that the Phi of p is p minus one, or:
+Because all prime numbers do not have common factors with other numbers the Phi of a prime number will always be one less than the prime number.
+So, now if we represent prime numbers as the letter p, then we can say that the Phi of p is p minus one, or:

 φ(p) = p-1